OFCCP versus Google: The battle continues.

 Whatever it was that caused the postponement, it does not appear to be an amicable settlement between Google and the OFCCP.
 We will keep you updated.

 UPDATE (5/4/17): That didn't take long!
 Bloomberg BNA reported last night that ALJ Berlin denied a motion by Google to dismiss the OFCCP complaint.
-Here is a copy of the decision.
 Google's motion was based on comments made by Regional Solicitor Janet Herold to the media on April 7, and it turns out that these comments were the reason for the abrupt adjournment on April 7.
 Ms. Herold was quoted in The Guardian as saying, "The investigation is not complete, but at this point the department has received compelling evidence of very significant discrimination against women in the most common positions at Google headquarters," "The government's analysis at this point indicates that discrimination against women in Google is quite extreme, even in this industry," and "if the findings are confirmed, this is a troubling situation."
 Although the ALJ did not find that Ms. Herold's media comments should result in dismissal or that Ms. Herold had acted unethically, he was nonetheless critical of her statements, saying, "Public statements such as those here could create obstacles to conciliation, especially when they are unnecessary to protect OFCCP against prejudice and when the language is escalated."
 The judge's decision is worth a more detailed blog post, so I'll be following up with more.

 Subscribe